johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-11-22-xml-read-and-write-with-node-js/index.md

 <!--truncate-->

+## Updated 03/05/2023

+This post talks about manipulating the Docusaurus sitemap as an example of how to work on XML with Node.js.

+It's worth noting that Docusaurus has offered a way to [configure the sitemap as of Docusaurus 3.3](https://docusaurus.io/blog/releases/3.3#createsitemapitems) which [I worked on](https://github.com/facebook/docusaurus/pull/10083).

+However, the techniques described here are still useful for working with XML in Node.js.

 ## Docusaurus sitemap

 I was prompted to write this post by wanting to edit the sitemap on my Docusaurus blog.
 I wanted to remove the `/page/` and `/tag/` routes from the sitemap.
 They effectively serve as duplicate content and I don't want them to be indexed by search engines.
 (A little more is required to remove them from search engines - see the section at the end of the post.)